classgraph/classgraph/README.md

     .scan();
 ```

-**Calling from Java 7 and below:** The pre-Java-8 mechanism for adding a MatchProcessor is as follows (note that there is a different [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) class corresponding to each `.match...()` method, e.g. `.matchSubclassesOf()` takes a `SubclassMatchProcessor`):
+**Calling from Java 7 and below:** The pre-Java-8 mechanism is as follows (note that there is a different [`MatchProcessor`](https://github.com/lukehutch/fast-classpath-scanner/tree/master/src/main/java/io/github/lukehutch/fastclasspathscanner/matchprocessor) class corresponding to each `.match...()` method, e.g. `.matchSubclassesOf()` takes a `SubclassMatchProcessor`):

 ```java
 new FastClasspathScanner("com.xyz.widget")